microsoft/CosmosDB_Multi-Tenant/README.md

 Azure Cosmos DB is a schema-agnostic database that allows you to iterate on your application without having to deal with schema or index management.
 By default, Azure Cosmos DB automatically indexes every property for all items in your container without having to define any schema or configure secondary indexes.
 When an item is written, Azure Cosmos DB effectively indexes each property's path and its corresponding value.
 In some situations, you may want to override this automatic behavior to better suit your requirements.
 You can customize a container's indexing policy by setting its indexing mode, and include or exclude property paths.

+Access [Azure Cosmos DB Documentation](https://learn.microsoft.com/azure/cosmos-db/introduction) for more details and training.

 ## Why Azure Cosmos DB?
 Here are the scenarios where Azure Cosmos DB can help:
 * Looking to modernize their monolithic onpremise applications as SaaS applications.
+* scale up to the max throughput for addressing unpredicted workloads and scale down automatically.
 * Goals to expand globally with low latency and highly scalable throughput.
 * Trying to reduce costs to support multiple customers with fluctuating throughput requirement.
 * Application needs to support multiple businesses with flexible schema.
 * Unable to meet performance SLA requirements and reaching max storage limits with growing data.

 All the above use cases need a new mindset and special features.
 This workshop will show you how Azure Cosmos DB will be the best option.

 ## Workshop Challenge List
 - [Challenge-1: Deploy Azure Storage, Azure Cosmos DB & Azure Data Factory Services to Azure Subscription](#challenge-1-Deploy-Azure-Services)